BoeJaker/BoeJaker/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the UK.

+I am currenlty studying a degree in cybersecurity in cambridge.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m working as a software developer for for Max Hodl Ltd
 - 🌱 Exploring Technical Content Writing.
 - ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-boejaker-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/boejaker)
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 ---

 ### 🛠 &nbsp;Languages and Tools :